lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 = 8.4.1 =
 Critical bugfix for older versions of PHP

-= 8.4.0 =
-Various bug fixes and enhancements

-= 8.3.1 =
-Various bug fixes and enhancements

-= 8.3.0 =
-Various bug fixes and enhancements

 = 8.2.0 =
 * Must Upgrade!
 Enhancements to Social Share Count Recovery - adds support for case where permalink structure changes, Share Buttons for Images (Image Sharer) and introducing Teams.